M66B/FairEmail/FAQ.md

 All displayed things should be useful in one or another way and should be carefully positioned for easy usage.
 Fonts, sizes, colors, etc should be material design whenever possible.

+There are requests daily to change the appearance in this or that way, but the problem is that these requests are more often than not conflicting.
+To prevent making other people unhappy, changes in the appearance always need to clearly and objectively contribute to the usability of the app to be considered.

 A feature will be considered useful to most people if more than 0.1% of the users request a feature, which in practice means about 500 people.

 Features not fulfilling these requirements will likely be rejected.